 Transparency is a key value and a priority at JEA.
 We want to make our latest financial information readily available to our investors and to our customers.
 If you have questions or need information that you cannot find here, please

 Learn About Investor Relations

-JEA’s Media Coordinator is available during business hours to answer questions from the media and to arrange interviews with JEA utility experts.
+JEA’s Media Relations team is available to help reporters and editors with inquiries and to arrange interviews with JEA leaders.
 Please call (904) 665-5500 or email

 Real Estate Services

 JEA’s Real Estate Services team is in charge of all the public right of ways that JEA owns, which we use to bring you reliable electric, water and sewer service.

 The Energy Authority

 JEA is a founding member of The Energy Authority (TEA), which was created in August 1997 to represent its member utilities in the sale and purchase of wholesale electricity.
 Today, TEA membership consists of 39 public power utilities across the country.

 Learn More About TEA